Intersectional approach of everyday geography: Results

-There are no important differences in profiles distribution of sociodistricts across city regions (Fig. \ref{Fig1} C and Fig. S4 in Appendix).
-By contrast, there are large differences within city regions according to the urban gradient as shown in Fig. \ref{Fig1} D. As expected, the two attractive daytime profiles (profiles 1 and 2) are more frequent close to core center and the two attractive nighttime profiles (profiles 4 and 5) are conversely more frequent far to core center.
-Distribution of temporal profiles according to the social groups (Fig. \ref{Fig1} B) highlights large differences.
-The two attractive daytime profiles (profiles 1 and 2) are more common when educational level increases: for the high educational group there are about 8.5\% of the temporal signals belonging to profile 1 compared to 3.3\% for the low educational group.
-Attractive daytime profiles are also less common when age decreases: for the young adults (16-24 years) about 8\% of their temporal signals belong to profile 1 compared to 0.5\% for people aged 65 years.
-For gender, attractive daytime profiles are slightly more common for men than for women (3.4\% vs. 2.3\%, respectively for profile 1).
-Other examples: districts exhibiting stable profiles during the day (profiles 3 and 4) are more numerous as age increases, as education level decreases and for women than for men.
+Distribution of district hourly profiles according to the social groups (Figure \ref{Fig3}B) highlights large and significant differences across gender, age and educational groups.
+The two attractive daytime profiles (profiles 1 and 2) are more common when educational level increases: for the high educational group there are about 11\% of their district hourly signals belonging to profile 1 compared to 4\% for the low educational group.
+Attractive daytime profiles are also less common when age decreases: for the young adults (16-24 years) about 10\% of their district hourly signals belong to profile 1 compared to 1\% for people aged 65 years.
+For gender, attractive daytime profiles are for example slightly more common for men than for women (5.4\% vs. 4.4\%, respectively for profile 1).
+Other patterns can be highlighted: districts exhibiting stable profile during the day (profile 3) are more numerous as age increases, as education level decreases and for women than for men.

+There are no systematic differences in the distribution of district hourly profiles across city regions (Figure \ref{Fig3}C): significant differences are found for 26 city regions among the 49 under consideration (53\%) when compared their distribution to the whole distribution in the remaining 48 cities (refer to Figure S3 in Supplementary Material to know the 26 city regions with significant differences).
+At a more local scale, we observe large and significant differences in district hourly profiles according to urban gradient as shown in Figure \ref{Fig3}D (see also Figure S3 in Supplementary Material for percentages of sociodistricts belonging to each profile according to the urban gradient for the 49 city regions).
+As expected, the two attractive daytime profiles (profiles 1 and 2) concern more frequently areas close to core center and the two attractive nighttime profiles (profiles 4 and 5) concern conversely more frequently areas far to core center.